Grounding Language for Transfer in Deep Reinforcement Learning: Experimental Setup

-\paragraph{Environments} We perform experiments on a series of 2-D environments within the GVGAI framework~\cite{perez2016general}, which is used for an annual video game AI competition.\footnote{http://www.gvgai.net/} In addition to pre-specified games, the framework supports the creation of new games using the Py-VGDL description language~\cite{schaul2013video}.
+We perform experiments on a series of 2-D environments within the GVGAI framework~\cite{perez2016general}, which is used in an annual video game AI competition.\footnote{\url{http://www.gvgai.net/}} In addition to pre-specified games, the framework supports the creation of new games using the Py-VGDL description language~\cite{schaul2013video}.
 We use four different games to evaluate transfer and multitask learning: \emph{Freeway}, \emph{Bomberman}, \emph{Boulderchase} and \emph{Friends \& Enemies}.
 There are certain similarities between these games.
 For one, each game consists of a 16x16 grid with the player controlling a movable avatar with two degrees of freedom.
 Also, each domain contains other entities, both stationary and moving (e.g. diamonds, spiders), that can interact with the avatar.

 However, each game also has its own distinct characteristics.
 In \emph{Freeway}, the goal is to cross a multi-lane freeway while avoiding cars in the lanes.
 The cars move at various paces in either horizontal direction. \emph{Bomberman} and \emph{Boulderchase} involve the player seeking an exit door while avoiding enemies that either chase the player, run away or move at random.
 The agent also has to collect resources like diamonds and dig or place bombs to clear paths.
 These three games have five level variants each with different map layouts and starting entity placements.